 - Facebook, the leading social media website, provides a range of ways to expose ads to people visiting Facebook or Instagram sites.

 - Google will show your ads on the search results page (and across the Google Ads network).

 Obviously, no channel will show all the ads available, all the time, to everyone.
 So how are the different platforms going to choose what to show?
 A combination of the following factors comes into play on the basis of:

 - Target audience and segmentation: Each ad platform offers a way for you to target and segment your audience.

-- Bid: The modern advertising landscape calls on your chosen target audience to have programmatic capabilities that factor in the amount you agree to pay to display your ad at a specific location and time.
+- Bid: The modern advertising landscape calls on your chosen target audience to have programmatic capabilities that factor in the amount you agree to pay to display your Google ads at a specific location and time.
 Read our full guide to programmatic advertising.

 - Quality and relevance: Trust is the biggest public issue on the internet.
 So, the ad performance is factored in.
 If your ad doesn’t perform well—that is, it gets a low-quality rating, and the network will trim down its exposure.